apanasenkamaksim/laravel-world/readme.md

 # Laravel World Database

+This is a fork of khsing/world (https://github.com/khsing/laravel-world)

+It is created to upgrade laravel/framework to version 10 and higher.

 This package focused on World Countries, Regions, and Cities database with locale support for Laravel.

 ## Conceptions